kensanata/just-halberds/Knives.md

 Half-snakes.

 The creatures here use spears and knives, there’s no need for extra weapons.
-Some magic spells would need replacing: Storm → Thorns, the magic of growing thorns out of everything; People → Thoughts, to be more generic; Fusion → Fungi, since we don’t care about chimeras all that much down here but we do care about mykonoids; Plants → Blood, the evil power of gaining power by drinking blood.
+Some magic spells would need replacing: Bureaucracy → Thorns, the magic of growing thorns out of everything; People → Thoughts, to be more generic; Fusion → Fungi, since we don’t care about chimeras all that much down here but we do care about mykonoids; Plants → Blood, the evil power of gaining power by drinking blood.
 Maybe that’s it?
 Some talents just need a new focus: Animals is mostly spiders, worms, flies; Sleep is also about dreams, nightmares, paralysis.

 As for monster stats, just roll for Nightlings, Predators, Undead, like you usually would.
 Magic talents are usually set at 7–9 and